alydiiraprice/DAQ-Technical-Assessment/brainstorming.md

     - tcp or websocket issues / being unstable causing timeout
     - server incorrectly handles requests (HTTP)
     - receiving the wrong type of variable causing TS to break
+- assumption:
+    - told not to touch anything in data-emulator directory, therefore, the battery_emulator function must work correctly

 Attempts:
 - initial run of the server using docker, it crashes immediately after the input: